zehengl/zehengl.github.io/_posts/2015-12-10-setup-your-site-with-minimal-effort.markdown

 # Getting started

-Assume you have ruby installed, open your terminal and fetch jekyll and rouge (our code highlighter).
+Assume you have ruby installed, open your terminal and fetch jekyll and pygments (our code highlighter).

 {% highlight bash %}
 gem install jekyll
-gem install rouge
+gem install pygments
 {% endhighlight %}

 Then creating a static website is easy as pie.